googlefind/Royalmech/README.md

             const ctx = canvas.getContext('2d');

-            // Set canvas dimensions to match the image canvas.width = img.width;
+            // Set canvas dimensions to match the image canvas.width = img.naturalWidth; // Use naturalWidth for the original size canvas.height = img.naturalHeight; // Use naturalHeight for the original size
-            canvas.height = img.height;

             // Draw the image onto the canvas ctx.drawImage(img, 0, 0);

-            // Convert the canvas to a data URL canvas.toBlob(function(blob) {
+            // Convert the canvas to a Blob and copy to clipboard canvas.toBlob(function(blob) {
                 const item = new ClipboardItem({ 'image/png': blob });
                 navigator.clipboard.write([item]).then(() => {